smikhalevski/parallel-universe/README.md

 # `PubSub`

-Publish–subscribe pattern implementation that guarantees that published messages are delivered even if some subscribers throw an error.
+Publish–subscribe pattern implementation that guarantees that published messages are delivered even if some listeners throw an error.

 ```ts